MicrosoftDocs/entra-docs/docs/verified-id/admin-api.md

 ### Delete authority

 This method can be used to delete an authority.
 Currently only `did:ion` authorities can be deleted.
-When you delete an authority, any issued Verified ID credentials becomes invalid and can not be verified anymore as the issuing authority is gone.
+When you delete an authority, any issued Verified ID credentials becomes invalid and cannot be verified anymore as the issuing authority is gone.

 #### HTTP request